AdrienPIZZO/reactor-simulation-project/README.md

 ## Future Improvements

-- Add support for saving and loading simulation states.
 - Enhance the physics model with additional reactor parameters.
-- Improve graph interactivity with zoom and pan features.
 - Extend test coverage for edge cases and UI responsiveness.

 ---